LESSON 13: GOD IS OUR BEST FRIEND

 Create a refuge in our home

-Choose a place, could be a corner of your room.
+Choose a place, that could be a corner of your room.
 Set up a space that makes you feel relaxed.
 Ideas: pillows, flowers, magazines, prayer books.

 DRAW SCENES FROM THE STORY